This Edible Cookie Dough is super easy to make and delicious. It’s made with heat treated flour and is completely egg free so it’s safe to eat too!

 - M&M Chocolate Chip: Use 1/3 cup each semi-sweet chocolate chips and M&Ms

-- Funfetti: Use 1/2 cup white chocolate baking chips and 1-2 tablespoons sprinkles
+- Funfetti: Use 1/2 cup white chocolate baking chips and 1-2 tablespoons of sprinkles

 - Make sure to heat treat your flour by baking it in the oven first, then set it aside to cool while you mix together the cookie dough.